The Nuclear Materials Research Area aims to:

 The strategic investment from NNUF and Royce will accelerate low TRL investigations to underpin development of resilient materials innovations, enabling translation through to the Catapult network (NAMRC), TWI, international science programmes and laboratories (Halden Reactor, EUROfusion, Idaho National Laboratory, Japan Atomic Energy Authority, Department of Energy/PNNL, Australia’s Nuclear Science and Technology Organisation) and the nuclear industry (Rolls-Royce, Jacobs, EDF, and the Nuclear Decommissioning Authority Estate).

 This research theme brings together university expertise from The University of Manchester, and specialist centres NNL and UKAEA.
-Activity will also take place at Sheffield, Oxford and Imperial College London.
+Activity also takes place at Sheffield, Oxford and Imperial College London.

 Equipment & Facilities

-Scientists from the Nuclear Materials research area will work in the Dalton Cumbrian Facility, a world-leading academic nuclear research capability in the UK.
-It provides state of the art base for high end research in radiation science and engineering.
+Scientists from the Nuclear Materials research area will in the Dalton Cumbrian Facility, a world-leading academic nuclear research capability in the UK.
+It provides a state-of-the-art base for high-end research in radiation science and engineering.
 NNL provides world-leading nuclear expertise into high neutron flux environments providing impartial advice to help shape the UK’s nuclear research agenda to enable the UK to be a top tier nuclear nation.